d12frosted/elpa-mirror/stable-melpa/exwm-x-readme.txt

 `exwmx-sendstring-from-minibuffer' is a simple version of `exwmx-sendstring', it use minibuffer to get input.

-`exwmx-sendstring-from-kill-ring' can select a string in kill-ring then send this string to application.

 `exwmx-sendstring--send' can send a string to application, it is used by elisp.